Hotel PMS Integrations 2026: 9 Connections (SiteMinder, Stripe, Akia)

 What PMS integrations look like for a modern small hotel stack

 A reasonable independent-hotel integration stack for 2026 looks like this.
 Core PMS handles reservations, rooms, rates, and housekeeping.
 Channel manager (bundled or separate) pushes to 3 to 5 OTAs with direct connections.
 Booking engine with integrated payments runs the website.
-Guest messaging platform (options include Duve, Akia, Canary, HiJiffy, and Guestivo) handles pre-arrival, in-stay, and post-stay communication.
+Guest messaging platform (options include Duve, Akia, Canary, HiJiffy, and Guestivo) handles pre-arrival and in-stay communication; verify post-stay marketing or reputation workflows separately.
 Door locks for mobile keys on after-hours arrivals.
 Accounting integration for daily reconciliation.
 Review management for post-stay response workflow.

 That stack can run at 400 to 800 USD per month in total software spend for a 40-room property, excluding payment-processing fees.
 Most of the value comes from the first four connections being solid.
 The later ones compound gains but do not rescue a broken core.